Teeth Whitening: What Are Your Options?En Español (Spanish Version)

 There are other factors to consider.
 What kinds of effects can this have on your teeth?
 Are the effects permanent?

-You also want to remember that uncensored use of over the counter bleaching kits can wear way tooth enamel, especially if they contain acid.
+You also want to remember that overuse of over-the-counter bleaching kits can wear way tooth enamel, especially if they contain acid.
 Be sure to read and follow the directions carefully.

 If you are serious about finding a method to whiten your teeth and brighten your smile, take some time to talk to a dental professional.
 A complete evaluation will leave you in better shape to understand your options and allow you to make a safer and affordable decision.